phaustin/a301_students_eoas/notebooks/week10/write_geotiffs.md

 +++ {"user_expressions": []}

-(week8:fetch)=
-# Getting multiple scenes using stac
+(week10:write_geotiff)=
+# Writing the scenes for each season to geotiffs

 ## Introduction

-In this notebook we construct a set of pandas dataframes that contains a list of all low-cloudcover satellite scenes for ubc, along with their datetime, month, and season (winter, spring, summer, fall).
-Before starting on this notebook, it would be good to review {ref}`week6:pandas_intro`.

-March 17, 2023:  introduced "season_year" column to account for the fact that winter begins december but continues into the next year.
+This notebook starts with a replay of {ref}`week8:fetch` and extends it by showing how to write the first 5 scenes out as geottif files.

 ```{code-cell} ipython3
 import numpy